KKAARRIIMM15/Java-UDP-video-calling/README.md

 # Project Idea
-The idea is to implement video and audio live streaming that transfere video frames and audio frames from one device to other device over WAN(Wide Area Network)
+The idea is to implement video and audio live streaming that transfere video frames and audio frames from one device to other device over WAN--> (Wide Area Network)
 # Network Protocol
 The main reason beyond why UDP is chosen in this project that it does not wait for lost packets to be re-sent, so the stream keeps playing smoothly even if a few packets are missing.

 1- Supports Multicasting: UDP allows one sender to send data to many users at the same time (multicasting).This makes it efficient for live events like sports streaming.

 2- Lower Bandwidth Usage: UDP has less overhead compared to TCP because it does not require acknowledgments, handshakes, or retransmissions.

 3- Works Better in Unstable Networks: In wireless or mobile networks, data packets may be lost due to signal drops or congestion.UDP simply skips lost packets, so the video/audio continues playing smoothly without pauses